 - Academic Voice convocation coordinator (past)

 - Academic advising

-- Visit to Campus Center for Young Children class, Spring 2013 and 2014
+- Visits to teach in Campus Center for Young Children classes, Spring 2013 and 2014

 - Conversational Spanish class, Spring 2012

 - Globe Fund Drive, yearly

 - Disc Jockey (DJ NoCoast), “Crop Circles,” Breakthruradio.com, Fall 2008-Spring 2010

 - Actor and bassist, “Action Comedy,” New World Arts, Spring 2007

 “Comics and the Pregnant Body: Reproductive Trauma and Reclamation in Kid Gloves and The Best We Could Do,” International Comic Arts Forum, Vancouver BC, April 2023.

 Goshen Writers summer benefit for Art House, invited reader, Summers 2021, 2022, and 2023.